chad-g-adams/chad-g-adams-hugo/content/post/american-politics-and-canada.md

   Discussions on electoral reform are [currently underway in Canada](https://www.canada.ca/en/campaign/electoral-reform.html).
 The trouble is, for incumbent political parties, it's hard to convince themselves to switch the very electoral system that got them into power in the first place.
 For the long-term benefit of Canada, and for the reasons listed above, I would encourage all Canadians to reflect on the American experience and to consider supporting these changes.

 # Increased connectedness
   People are biologically hard-wired to be afraid of others who are different than them.
 And yet, diversity is an enormous driver for innovation and adds so much value to life.
 Getting past the unknown is a fundamental dilemma that everyone has to confront at some point in their life experiences, and it's not always easy!
 But with more exposure to different people, different ideas, and different places, the fear disappears.
 That means broad inclusiveness.
 Large cities intuitively understand the power of diversity.
-Rural communities (by definition), simply don't have the same opportunity to interact with so many Canadians in the same way.
+Rural communities simply don't have the same opportunity to interact with so many Canadians in the same way.
 What can we do to address that?

   First, getting high-speed internet to every Canadian is a no-brainer.
 It won't solve everything but it's a start.
 Connecting digitally is still better than no connection at all.
 There's an initiative currently underway for universal broadband that [could use your support](https://openmedia.org/en/we-won-internet-basic-service-all-canadians-0) right now.